D-TACQ/EPICSTUT/README.md

  - .db file creates a set of records each time it's loaded.
  - BUT records with expanded (literal) parameters => we only get ONE record
  - eg GAIN has parameter ${CH} in the name, we get NCHAN*GAIN records, but
- - CONTROL has literal :01 in the name, we get just the one record.
-.. that's for this demo ONLY, more normally, we'd include ${CH} in the name for CONTROL and get NCHAN CONTROL records also..
 ```
 acq2106_199> grep :5:GAIN /tmp/records.dbl
 acq2106_199:5:GAIN:01